saltstack/salt/doc/topics/development/tests/unit.rst

             db.create_user('testuser')

-            # We could now query our mock object to see which calls were made to it.
+            # We could now query our mock object to see which calls were made
+            # to it.
             ## print db.execute_query.mock_calls

             '''
             We want to test to ensure that the correct query was formed.
 This is a contrived example, just designed to illustrate the concepts at hand.

-            We're going to first contruct a call() object that represents the way we expect our mocked execute_query() function to have been called.
+            We're going to first construct a call() object that represents the way we expect our mocked execute_query() function to have been called.
 Then, we'll examine the list of calls that were actually made to to execute_function().

             By comparing our expected call to execute_query() with create_user()'s call to execute_query(), we can determine the success or failure of our unit test.
             '''

             expected_call = call('CREATE USER testuser')

             # Do the comparison!
-Will assert False if execute_query() was not called with the given call
+Will assert False if execute_query() was not
+            # called with the given call

             db.execute_query.assert_has_calls(expected_call)